rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 root section contains a single rtl-path of sections (i.e. a rooted path that ends in a leaf - "rtl" for "root-to-leaf"): `(s0,s1,s2,s3,s4,s5,s6,s7,s8,s9)`.

-Obviously, the default definition of type-2 sectioning nodes alone is not sufficient to manually define a proper section hierarchy.
+Evidently, the default definition of type-2 sectioning nodes alone is not sufficient to manually define a proper section hierarchy.
 That is, because no section is closed before a subsequent sectioning node is entered.
 As a result, the next subsequent section will always be a subsection to all presequent sections.
 Because of that, and in order to support any tree of sections, means to explicitly mark the end of an open presequent section, or multiples thereof, are required.

+Note that, `n0` could also be an inactive container node, instead of a type-1 sectioning node.
+In such a case `s0` would then represent the section that was used to associate `n0`.
+Consequently, all rtl-paths would then have a common prefix of sections (i.e. absolute vs. relative paths/sequences).

 <!-- ======================================================================= -->
 ## explicit parent containers